Firewat/DrawBot2000/README.md

-# CNC Plotter "DrawBot 2000" With Android App Integration
+# CNC Plotter "DrawBot 2000" with Android App Integration

 Android app to control a pen plotter via Bluetooth using GRBL firmware.